IT teams need to manage endless security, compliance, and risk management responsibilities. Here’s how the right software can reduce these headaches.

 9 steps to IT Audit Readiness

-- How to identify and assess IT risks and map them to controls
+- Identify and assess IT risks and map them to controls

 - Plan, scope, and stress-test micro risks